Uniform convergence to the Airy line ensemble: Kernel convergence for Bernoulli walks

 \end{enumerate} \end{prop}

-Again, throughout the proof, all constants are universal and all contours are parametrized by length.
 For constructing the $z$-contour, our goal is to have the contour follow a direction of ascent for $\Re(L)$, rather than a direction of descent.
 We do this by ensuring that $-\Arg(L'(\scrC_z(t)))$ and $\Arg(\scrC_z'(t))$ are close.
+Throughout the proof, all contours are parametrized by length.
+We encourage the reader to look at Figure \ref{fig:cz} before reading the proof to aid in the understanding of the contour construction.